HAURAKI MĀORI TRUST BOARD RESPONSE

 - Contacting education grant recipients to connect them with each other and harness their contributions to fight Covid-19 and contribute to wider Hauraki effort.

 - Connecting Iwi members to support services and Civil Defence responses in Auckland, Hamilton and elsewhere in NZ

 - Co-ordinating supply & delivery of 10,000+ Easter eggs in 2 shipments to iwi members through the food parcels & specific needs of Te Korowai Hauora o Hauraki and Hauraki Māori Womans Refuge.

 - Service level collaboration with Te Korowai Hauora o Hauraki, Te Whariki Manawahine o Hauraki, Hauraki PHO, National Hauora Coalition and Hauraki Maori Wardens.

 Doing more at Alert Level 1 – 4

-- Our whānau development services are operating as usual and education grants for tertiary study are open and available.
+- Our whānau development services are operating as usual.

 - Reopening our marae grant programme to support ongoing needs of the Hauraki marae into the recovery-period.
 Marae grant applications close 31 August 2020.